-Ballard employs the services of a School counsellor who may meet privately with a pupil at intervals.
-We also employ two qualified ELSAs (emotional literacy support assistants) who can work closely with pupils.
+Ballard employs the services of a school counsellor who may meet privately with a pupil at intervals.
+We also employ a qualified ELSA (emotional literacy support assistant) who can work closely with pupils.

 The Ballard School Council meets every half term and provides a good means of discussion on issues related to behaviour and attendance.